oidz1234/Useful-Commands/README.md

 	:w !sudo tee %  (save readonly file not opended as root)

+**iptables**
+	*ip6tables for ipv6*

+	iptables -t filter -A INPUT -s x.x.x.x -j REJECT (block the specified ip.)
+	-t table to use -A is to append -j is what type of block to use (REJECT, DROP).

 **Misc**

 	python -m SimpleHTTPServer [port] (start a webserver serving the current directory)